alysiawon/School-District-Analysis/README.md

 After completing the analysis, these are the four major changes in the updated school district analysis after the reading and math scores for the ninth grade at Thomas High School have been replaced:

 1. The District Summary had very little change in their results, with only 0.1-0.3% changes.
+This is due to the huge sample size of 39,170 students and only 461 of them being altered.

-2. After closely analyzing the effects of the changes to the school Data for Thomas High School, it is clear that the ninth graders altered data significantly impacted the results, specifically the % Passing Math, % Passing Rading and % Overall Passing where the grades were lowered by approximately 16-27%.
+2. The ninth graders altered data significantly impacted the results for the Thomas High School's school summary, specifically the % Passing Math, % Passing Rading and % Overall Passing, where the grades were lowered by approximately 16-27%.

-3. When looking at the data of just the upper year students (grade 10, 11, 12) for Thomas High School's school Summary, the grades barely change and actually improved for the % Passing Math, where the grades increased by almost 10%.
+3. When looking at the data of just the upper year students (grade 10, 11, 12) for Thomas High School's school summary, the grades barely change and actually improved for the % Passing Math, where the grades increased by almost 10%.

-4. Replacing the ninth grade scores barely had any effect or no effect on the school rankings, scores by school spending, scores by school size and scores by school type.
+4. Replacing the ninth grade scores barely had any effect or no effect on the school rankings, as well as the scores by school spending, school size and school type.